 No?
 Well, not exactly.

 But soil is the vehicle that brings mineral nutrients into the plants we eat, and for that reason dirt is important.
 It also holds the water that enables plants to grow at all, and gives their roots something to grab on to.
 Without good soil we would all be in serious trouble.

-My name is Heather Knape (it's pronounced /nap/).
-I have been eating food and digging in the dirt for more than forty years.
-That's me over there, in the scarecrow overalls holding the tomato, back in 1979.
+My name is Heather Knape and I have been eating food and digging in the dirt for more than forty years.
+That's me over there, in the scarecrow overalls holding the tomato, way back in 1979.
 Even then I was into dirt.
 Today I still hold dirt in high esteem: as a gardener, CSA member, cook, eater, wife and mother.

 You can subscribe to this blog by following it on Facebook, subscribing in email or with an RSS feed.
 Please follow along and tell me about what you like to cook, in the comment section of each post.
 I'm always looking for new ideas!

 You can also find me at Food Lit, a group I coordinate for 18 Reasons.
-We meet once a month in San Francisco's Mission district to eat lunch and discuss books that are about food.
+We meet once a month in San Francisco's Mission district to eat lunch and discuss books that are about food but not cookbooks.
 If you are local and interested, please join us!
+If you are the author of a book we might like, please click to tell me about it.
 You can also follow Food Lit on Facebook, read more about the club in Jackie Burrell's article from the San Jose Mercury News and in Sarah Henry's post on KQED's Bay Area Bites.

 Oh, and one more thing: my name is pronounced /nap/.
 As in "go take a..."